 (2) For the purposes of subregulation (1), a magazine is not kept secure unless —

-(a) it is kept closed and locked except when it needs to be opened for use by the licence holder or a secure employee of the licence holder acting in the course of the employee’s duties; and
+(a) it is kept closed and locked except when it needs to be opened for use by the licence holder or a secure nominee of the licence holder acting in accordance with an unsupervised access authorisation given by the holder to the nominee; and

-(b) the licence holder keeps the means of unlocking it secure from any person other than a secure employee of the licence holder.
+(b) the licence holder keeps the means of unlocking it secure from any person other than a secure nominee of the licence holder.

+[Regulation 94 amended in Gazette 2 Dec 2013 p.
+5585.]

 Part 10 — Transport of explosives

 Division 1 — Preliminary matters